olshevski/compose-navigation-reimagined/docs/animations.md

 - `from` - a previous visible destination
 - `to` - a target visible destination

-This information is plenty enough to choose a transition for every possible combination of screens and navigation actions.
+This information is plenty enough to choose a transition for every possible combination of destinations and navigation actions.

 !!! tip
-    You can add more enter/exit animations to the composables inside your screens through the `AnimatedNavHostScope` receiver of the `contentSelector` parameter.
+    You can add more enter/exit animations to the composables through the `AnimatedNavHostScope` receiver of the `contentSelector` parameter.
 AnimatedNavHostScope gives you access to the current `transition` and to `animateEnterExit` modifier.

 ## NavAction